 - e-learning projects

-Who is the audience for the storyboards
+First, ask: who is the audience for the boards

-- Investors/finance agent
+- Potential Investors/finance agent

 (Film production/Video production/Explainer videos/Documentary reenactment segments):